-Financial impacts related to COVID-19 were not material to our first quarter 2020 financial position, results of operations or cash flows.
-Going forward, we currently expect the COVID-19 crisis to result in a reduction to 2020 revenue and operating margins in portions of our business driven primarily by supplier disruption, changes in employee productivity, and related program delays or challenges.
-Our Company, employees, suppliers and customers, and our global community are facing tremendous challenges and we cannot predict how this dynamic situation will evolve or the impact it will have.
+Financial impacts related to COVID-19, including our actions and costs in response to the pandemic, were not material to our first quarter 2020 financial position, results of operations or cash flows.
+Beginning in April 2020 the COVID-19 crisis resulted in a reduction to revenue and operating margins in portions of our business.
+This negative effect continued in May 2020 and to a somewhat lesser extent in June 2020.
+The decrease in revenue resulted from employee absenteeism, supplier disruption, changes in employee productivity, and related program delays or challenges.